Please may we ask that member of the public to not bring their dogs down to the study centre.

 The Trust and its members care for the river, its ecology, water quality and environment guided by our local Catchment Plan.
 We place a big emphasis on education and working with our local communities.
 The Trust has long term partnerships with the statutory bodies which have a responsibility for the river.

-You are invited to join the Trust via the "Join Group" button on this website.
+You are invited to join the Trust via the Membership tab on our website.
 There is a modest annual subscription donation of £10 (single) or £15 (joint at same address) on which we claim GiftAid.
 In return for joining you will be kept in touch with all that matters on the Waveney.

 We are very grateful to all the photographers, artists, writers who have given us permissions to use their work on this website.